Image created from existing images:

 “I said get off me!”
 The Stranger growled pushing Anders back.

-Anders tells backwards, knocking his wife down, causing them both to collapse to the floor.
+Anders falls backwards, knocking his wife down, causing them both to collapse to the floor.
 The Stranger took out the flaming sword, extending its blade.
 He held out the blade towards the downed pair.

 “Go on!
 Do it!
 End our lives!”
-Mary
+Mary called.

 “No. I already decided on your fate.
 Hallucination or not, your fate is your fate.”
 The Stranger declared though obviously tempted.